hbb-polinema/optplusgraph/src/demo/README.md

 The data in D3.js is bound to the DOM elements.
 Through binding, D3.js tracks a collection of objects along with their properties, and based upon rules that you specify, it modifies the DOM of the document based upon that data.

-The process of binding in D3.js consists ofthree stages:
+The process of binding in D3.js consists of three stages:

 * Enter,
 * Update,